 5.1.
 Such persons as subscribed to the Memorandum and Articles of Association before the registration thereof; and

 5.2.
-Such other persons or corporations as may desire to be admitted to membership and who comply with such procedures for membership as are set out by the Council from time to time.
+Such other persons or corporations as may desire to be admitted to membership and who comply with such procedures for membership as are set out by the Board from time to time.

-6.1.2.
-Such person must sign and deliver to the Company an application for admission to membership framed in such terms as the Council shall require.
-In the event of a person being elected in accordance with article 6.1.1 he shall be entered as a member of the Company on the register of members.
+6.2.
+Such persons must sign and deliver to the Company an application for admission to membership framed in such terms as the Board shall reasonably require.
+In the event of a person being elected in accordance with article 6.1 he shall be entered as a member of the Company on the register of members.

-6.2 Each person admitted to membership of the Company shall comply with the requirements of the Memorandum of Understanding, which may be amended by the Council from time to time, in addition to these Articles.
+7. Each person admitted to membership of the Company shall comply with the requirements of the Memorandum of Understanding, which may be amended by the Board from time to time, in addition to these Articles.

-7. Any member may terminate his membership of the Company by notice in writing served on the Company and thereupon he shall be deemed to have resigned and his name shall be removed from the Register of members.
+8. Any member may terminate his membership of the Company by notice in writing served on the Company and thereupon he shall be deemed to have resigned and his name shall be removed from the register of members.

-8. If any member shall fail in the observance of these Articles or of any regulations of the Council made under any powers vested in them or for other sufficient reason the Council may convene an Extraordinary General Meeting of the Company for the purpose of considering an extraordinary resolution for the expulsion of such member and on such extraordinary resolution being passed the name of such member shall be removed from the Register of members, and he shall thereupon cease to be a member of the Company and a LINX member for the purposes of the Memorandum of Understanding.
+9. If any member shall fail in the observance of these Articles or of any regulations of the Board made under any powers vested in them or for other sufficient reason the Board may suspend such member from membership and at a future General Meeting of the Company notify the members of any suspended members and in the absence of any resolution to the contrary being passed the name of such member shall be removed from the register of members, and he shall thereupon cease to be a member of the Company and a LINX member for the purposes of the Memorandum of Understanding.

-9. A General Meeting of the Company shall be held in every calendar year as its Annual General Meeting at such time (not being more than fifteen months after the holding of the last preceding General Meeting) and place as the Council shall appoint.
+10. A General Meeting of the Company shall be held in every calendar year as its Annual General Meeting at such time (not being more than fifteen months after the holding of the last preceding General Meeting) and place as the Board shall appoint.

-11. The Council may, when they think fit, convene an Extraordinary General Meeting, and Extraordinary General Meetings shall be convened on such requisition or, in default, may be convened by such requisitions as provided by Sections 303 to 305 of the Act.
+12. The Board may, when they think fit, convene an Extraordinary General Meeting, and Extraordinary General Meetings shall be convened on such requisition or, in default, may be convened by such requisitions as provided by Sections 303 to 305 of the Act.

 PROCEEDINGS AT GENERAL MEETINGS

-21. In the case of an equality of votes, whether on a show of hands or on a poll, the chairman shall be entitled to a second or casting vote.
+14. In the case of an equality of votes, whether on a show of hands or on a poll, the chairman of the meeting shall be entitled to a second or casting vote.

 VOTES OF MEMBERS